Last updated 9 January 2019

 Sellers are responsible for fixing goods under statutory guarantees including transportation costs, but consumers need to return goods to the place of purchase.
 Most sellers state that they will repair any faults within one year of purchase.
 The ACL has not placed a specific time limit on making warranty claims, as some products would be expected to last more than one year.
 Accordingly, purchasing extended warranties (guarantees) may provide no greater protection than what the ACL provides.

-A person cannot make a warranty claim after six years have elapsed from the date of purchase.
+A person cannot make a guarantee claim after six years have elapsed from the date of purchase.

 If goods are faulty and require repair, consumers should: